By Richard Smith | November 11, 2017

 Fortunately, Planguage has a Specification Type that is just what we need here: Mission.
 To choose it:

 Once you have created a specification record, you can change any of these fields as often as you like, including the Tag.
-If you want more details, click on the Help Me! link link to get some specific guidance for filling in the other fields (go on, click it!).
+If you want more details, click on the link to get some specific guidance for filling in the other fields (go on, click it!).

 As you get used to it, you’ll see that choosing the correct Specification Type here is very useful, as it allows Needs & Means to provide some meaningful default content in your newly created Specification.

 We’re all done here.
-Go ahead and click the Create button button at the bottom of the Create Specification window.
+Go ahead and click the button at the bottom of the Create Specification window.

 3. Write the summary parameter